Counterspy (film): Production

 It was one of a number of films Vernon Sewell directed for Anglo Amalgamated.
+Art Director was George Haslam.

 Critical reception

 The Monthly Film Bulletin wrote: "A conventional but quite lively spy thriller, well supplied with action.
 Hermione Baddeley provides an effective character study as the fortune teller and Alexander Guage makes a suitably sinister and oily villain."

 Kine Weekly wrote: "The picture is quickly off the mark and puts over its mayhem and murder against widely varied and appropriate backgrounds.
 Dermot Walsh acts convincingly as the bewildered but brave Manning, Hazel Court wears tights to perfection as Clare, Alexander Gauge makes his presence felt as the menacing Smith, John Penrose disarms as Paulson, and Hermione Baddeley introduces an amusing cameo as a fortune teller."

 Picture Show wrote: "Fast-moving murder and crook drama with a London setting. ...
 Hazel Court looks very attractive as [Manning's] wife and Alexander Gauge is suitably sinister as an international crook."

 Picturegoer wrote: "It needs a sure touch to blend comedy with espionage, and in this British thriller the mixture doesn't have much kick. ...
 Comedy gets so mixed up with the drama that it is difficult to tell which is which.
 Dermot Walsh makes a fair try in a semi-comedy role, but Hazel Court, as his wife, has little to do.
 Hermione Baddeley gives value for money in her cameo of a fortune teller.
 It's amusing in parts, but the yawns outstay the laughs."

 In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "average", writing: "Comedy-thriller has a bit more life than average 'B'."

 The Radio Times Guide to Films gave the film 2/5 stars, writing: "Some topicality is given to the otherwise threadbare plot – the spies are after plans for jet engines, and there's a chase through one of London's newest tourist attractions, the Festival Gardens on London's South Bank."

 TV Guide called it "A routine spy picture," and rated it two out of five stars.